 |

-Orange Brick House
+The Orange Brick Home

 Everything was what everyone wanted, dad was only a short drive from his job, mom had a new home, and the kids could walk to both the elementary and middle schools which were both only a few hundred yards distance from home.
 When each child began High school, they were picked by a bus directly in front of the Orange Brick house to take them to the High School, which was only about four miles to the east in Deer Park, Texas.